Autodesk Prodsmart defines a product as being a series of operations through which a raw material goes.

 Congratulations!
 You have created your new product!

-If you still don’t feel confident about Products and Products creation, feel free to reach out to us through our live-chat feature, or directly to your CSM.
+Feel free to reach out to us through our live-chat feature, or directly to your CSM.